 The University of Virginia is a state-supported institution; as such University records are subject to the Virginia Public Records Act (VPRA).
 Per the requirements of the VPRA, you must confirm all of the following before destroying University records:

-- there is no pending litigation, audit, investigation, or Virginia Freedom of Information Act request for the records.
+- there is no pending litigation, audit, investigation, or Virginia Freedom of Information Act request for the records; and

-To determine the appropriate record series, search the retention schedule database.
+- Determine the appropriate record series and retention by searching the retention schedule database.

 - Check out this video to learn how to get the best search results.